kodakr/HACKER_OR_BUG_CRAMMER/Draft_to_Publisher_quillctf.md

 - The challenge is heavily based on extracting data 4rm storage.
 Hence should be deployed
 - If deployed, *Unity* of solution/extracted answer/string value is achieved.
 Hence scoring made easy.
 - The nature of this challenge isnt revealing via transaction scan as most of its functions are not even required to hack the contract, also doesnt require `selfdestruct()` which can be seen on etherscan.
 (If theres a way im not aware of pls notify me via discord).
-- Infact even if a whole attacker contract can be seen via etherscan, participant still has to provide details of: algorithm decryption, formula for extracting data in `struct`, `keccak256(abi.encodepacked()` manipulations.
+- Infact even if a whole attacker contract can be seen via etherscan, participant still has to provide details of: algorithm decryption, formula for extracting data in `struct`, `keccak256(abi.encodepacked()` manipulations in POC as stated above.
+2. I wouldnt mind helping with deployment.

 ## Constructor inputs
 ```